danhirschi/types_timecode/README.md

 Also, some software packages use real time to locate point within a video.

-This addon has functions to convert text timecode to a time vector, functions to convert timec code to frame number and back, a function to convert to actual time, and functions to formaat a J vector back to text.
+This addon has functions to convert text timecode to a time vector, functions to convert timecode to frame number and back, a function to convert to actual time, and functions to formaat a J vector back to text.